Skip to content

 What happens if an opt out application is filed without permission?

-The UPC preparatory committee have confirmed that there will be a process in place for making corrections when an opt out application for a European patent, patent application and/or corresponding EPC is filed by an unauthorised party.
+The UPC authorities have confirmed a process is in place for making corrections when an opt out application for a European patent, patent application and/or corresponding EPC is filed by an unauthorised party.

 Once opted out, can I opt back in? / Can a patent, patent application or SPC be opted back in once opted out?

-Yes; it will be possible to undo an opt out in order to opt in a European patent, patent application and/or corresponding SPC (but only once).
+Yes; it is possible to undo an opt out in order to opt in a European patent, patent application and/or corresponding SPC (but only once).
 This is achieved by filing an application to withdraw an opt out.
-An application withdrawing an opt out will need the same details, information and content as needed for an opt out application.
+An application withdrawing an opt out needs the same details, information and content as needed for an opt out application.

 Will there be a fee to withdrawing an opt-out?